vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 but **be very careful** working with them!

-Another useful feature of lazy iterators is that they support data modification for native Kai-C objects.
+Another useful feature of lazy iterators is that they support data modification for native FAN-C objects.
 For example, you double the edge weight of each edge in the object like this:

 .. literalinclude:: code/edges_interface_snippets.py